run2bizdocs/docs-1/en/docs/citsmart-esp/8.0/2-citsmart-esp/processes/portfolio-and-catalog/configuration/register-business-process.md

 2. Complete all mandatory field;

-   !!! note "NOTE"
+   !!!
+Abstract "NOTE"

       Vital function is a part of a business process that is critical to business success, ie it is the part of running the business that can not stop.
 Imagine, for example, software that takes care of the process of an automatic teller machine for cash withdrawals: the function of issuing banknotes for the customer will probably have a greater criticality than the function of issuing extracts.
 Therefore, the former is more likely to be considered a vital function.
 Vital role is an important consideration in managing service continuity.

 1. Click on "Save".